 2003 Bounce, the first musical collaboration between composer Stephen Sondheim and director Hal Prince in more than two decades, opens a tryout at Chicago's Goodman Theatre.
 It moves on to Washington D.C. and plays out a limited run without moving to New York.
 In 2008, John Doyle directs a revised version of the musical at Off-Broadway's Public Theater under the title Road Show.

-2012 The York Theatre Company presents the first New York City revival of the 1989 Off-Broadway revue Closer Than Ever—featuring the lyrics of Richard Maltby Jr. and the music of David Shire—at The York Theatre at Saint Peter's.
+2012 The York Theatre Company presents the first New York City revival of Richard Maltby Jr. and David Shire's 1989 revue Closer Than Ever.
 Directed by Maltby, the production stars Jenn Colella, George Dvorsky, Christiane Noll, and Sal Viviano.
 Originally announced for a limited run through July 14, the critically acclaimed production extends three times and runs 150 performances.